ouabing/MonoCore/README.md

     }

     // Define the input separation layers
-    // It's useful if you have multiple layer like Battleground and Menu
+    // It's useful if you have multiple layers like Battleground and Menu
-    // You can switch the input world to avoid trigger actions in both worlds public enum World
+    // You can switch the input world to avoid triggering actions in both worlds public enum World
     {
       Battleground = 1,